-Evaluation of Efficacy and Safety of Neoadjuvant Treatment With Pamrevlumab in Combination With Chemotherapy (Gemcitabine and Nab-paclitaxel) in Locally Advanced Pancreatic Cancer
+Evaluation of Efficacy and Safety of Neoadjuvant Treatment With Pamrevlumab in Combination With Chemotherapy (Either Gemcitabine Plus Nab-paclitaxel or FOLFIRINOX) in Locally Advanced Pancreatic Cancer

 a study on Pancreatic Cancer

-This is a Phase 3, randomized, double-blind trial to evaluate the efficacy and safety of neoadjuvant treatment with pamrevlumab or placebo in combination with gemcitabine plus nab-paclitaxel (G/NP) in the treatment of locally advanced, unresectable pancreatic cancer subjects.
+This is a Phase 3, randomized, double-blind trial to evaluate the efficacy and safety of neoadjuvant treatment with pamrevlumab or placebo in combination with either gemcitabine plus nab-paclitaxel (G/NP) or FOLFIRINOX in the treatment of locally advanced, unresectable pancreatic cancer subjects.

-A Phase 3, Randomized, Double-Blind Study of Pamrevlumab or Placebo in Combination With Gemcitabine Plus Nab-paclitaxel (G/NP) as Neoadjuvant Treatment in Patients With Locally Advanced, Unresectable Pancreatic Cancer
+A Phase 3, Randomized, Double-Blind Study of Pamrevlumab or Placebo in Combination With Either Gemcitabine Plus Nab-paclitaxel or FOLFIRINOX as Neoadjuvant Treatment in Patients With Locally Advanced, Unresectable Pancreatic Cancer

-Subjects will be randomized in a 1:1 ratio to one of the two study treatment arms; pamrevlumab with G/NP or placebo with G/NP.
+Subjects will be randomized in a 1:1 ratio to one of the two study treatment arms; pamrevlumab with either G/NP or FOLFIRINOX, placebo with G/NP or FOLFIRINOX.
 Each subject may receive up to six cycles of treatment (each treatment cycle is 28 days).
 Tumor tissue will be collected during resection to determine surgical outcome and for biomarker analysis.
 Tumor response will be evaluated by changes in CT scan, FDG-PET, CA 19-9, and NCCN® guidelines.
-All subjects randomized will have a safety follow-up visit approximately 28 days after the last dose of study treatment.
+All subjects randomized will have a safety follow-up visit approximately 28 days after the last dose of study treatment and a final safety follow-up phone call at approximately 60 days after the last dose.
 Subjects who complete 6 cycles of treatment will be evaluated for surgical exploration for possible R0 or R1 resection.
 Surgery will occur at least 4 weeks after the last dose (allowing for a wash-out period from treatment) and only after receipt of the recommendation from the central review board with regards to surgical eligibility.
 Surgery will occur no longer than 8 weeks after the last dose.
 Subjects who undergo surgery will be evaluated for surgical complications for at least an additional 90 days following discharge from surgery.
 Subjects who are ineligible for surgical exploration (i.e. subjects who did not complete 6 cycles of treatment or do not meet any of the protocol defined criteria or had a contraindication to surgery) will continue in the Follow-up period and receive treatment as per standard of care (SOC) for each institution.
 All subjects will be followed for disease progression (if not previously detected) or recurrence following resection (local progression or metastatic disease).
 Subjects will also be followed for any additional anti-cancer therapy received for their pancreatic cancer.
 All subjects will be followed for survival (until death) or until the last subject to complete treatment reaches 18 months post-treatment.

-Pancreatic Cancer Non-resectable locally advanced pancreatic cancer unresectable pancreatic cancer Pancreatic Neoplasms Gemcitabine Paclitaxel Albumin-Bound Paclitaxel Pamrevlumab + Gemcitabine + Nab-paclitaxel
+Pancreatic Cancer Non-resectable locally advanced pancreatic cancer unresectable pancreatic cancer Pancreatic Neoplasms Leucovorin Gemcitabine Paclitaxel Albumin-Bound Paclitaxel Irinotecan Fluorouracil Folfirinox Levoleucovorin Pamrevlumab + Gemcitabine + Nab-paclitaxel or Pamrevlumab + FOLFIRINOX

 You can join if…